VilmaTuresson/quiz/README.md

 - To play the game but still be offered a challenge.
 - To be familiar with the layout.

+### Design

+#### Color Scheme

+I have choosen a few similar shades of blue to create a clear playground that has no distactions.
+The text is in a standard black color and the buttons which to be clicked in the game are dislayed in classic red and green color.
+#### Typography

+I choose the outfit font from [Google Fonts](https://fonts.google.com/) with good readability and a playfull look.

 ## Credits

 **Content**